French 4 at a gentle pace: module 2

 What level is the course and do I need any particular skills?

-The course is suitable for those who have completed French 3 upper at a gentle pace, or anyone with a similar level of knowledge who wishes to extend their knowledge at a gentle pace.
+The course is suitable for those who have completed French 4 at a gentle pace: module 1, or anyone with a similar level of knowledge.

 How will I be taught, and will there be any work outside the class?